Speakers

 Maarten Lagendijk is currently Deputy EU QPPV at MSD.
 Previously he has held different positions in pharmacovigilance at the Medicines Evaluation Board (MEB), the Dutch Regulatory Authority, with increasing responsibilities.
 With over 15 years of experience in pharmacovigilance, Maarten has a good understanding of all different aspects of safety and risk evaluation of medicines in a broad range of therapeutic areas, most notably in oncology and hematology, as well as in immunology and pulmonology.
 Through the years he has also focused on developments around risk communication and additional risk minimisation, as well as the evolution of risk management and efforts to streamline and harmonise risk management plans.

-James Whitehead is the Patient Safety Medical Device Lead at AstraZeneca working within Patient Safety Center of Excellence, having started his career with AZ as a Pharmacovigilance Scientist in Oncology and then Principal Process Owner.
+James Whitehead is the Senior Director, Device & Digital Safety at AstraZeneca working within Global Patient Safety, having started his career with AZ as a Pharmacovigilance Scientist in Oncology.
 Since graduating with a BSc in Psychology from the University of Leicester, James has held positions at CROs, Pharmaceutical Companies and Consulting Practises with a focus on Signal and Risk Management.
 That passion for Signal and Risk Management culminated in a MSc in Pharmacovigilance from the University of Hertfordshire, James is now a Visiting Lecturer on the course.
+Recently, James studied for an MBA and focused this project on innovation and digital transformation within Patient Safety.

 Francoise Sillan, MD